hasanmoudud/geocompr/main.md

 The example of London was easy to answer because a) the CRS 'BNG' (with its associated EPSG code 27700) is well-known and b) the original dataset (`london`) already had that CRS.

 What about when a projected CRS is needed but the study region lacks a well-known CRS?
-Again, although there is no universal answer there is a sensible default CRS: Universal Transverse Mercator ([UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)).
+Again there is no universal answer but a commonly used default:
-UTM is not actually a single CRS but a system of CRSs that covers the entire world, and breaks it into 60 segments, each containing 6 degrees of longitude.
+Universal Transverse Mercator ([UTM](https://en.wikipedia.org/wiki/Universal_Transverse_Mercator_coordinate_system)), a set of CRSs that divides the Earth into 60 longitudinal wedges and 20 latitudinal segments.
+This system gives gives everywhere on Earth a UTM code, such as "60H" which refers to northern New Zealand where R was invented.
-All UTM projections have the same datum (WGS84) and their EPSG codes run sequentially from 32601 to 32660.
+All UTM projections have the same datum (WGS84) and their EPSG codes run sequentially from 32601 to 32660 (for northern hemisphere locations) and 32701 to 32760 (southern hemisphere locations).

-This makes it possible to create a function (we'll call it `lonlat2UTM`) to calculate the EPSG code associated with any point on the planet as follows:^[
+To show how the system works let's create a function, `lonlat2UTM()` to calculate the EPSG code associated with any point on the planet as follows:^[
-Thanks to Josh O'Brien who provided the basis for this function in an answer to a question on [stackoverflow](https://stackoverflow.com/a/9188972).
+Credit: Josh O'Brien's post on [stackoverflow](https://stackoverflow.com/a/9188972) inspired this function.
 ]

 <!-- Idea: create full function with message and flexibility in later chapter (RL) -->